bazzline/php_component_template/README.md

 # Why

-I wanted to create a lean (in matter of lines of code and number of files) fast and expendable template engine for php.
+I wanted to create a lean (in matter of lines of code and number of files) fast, extendable but expendable template engine for php.
 This project does not aim to shake on the throne of the big template engine available for php.
 They have different goals, more manpower and different ideas behind.

 Personally, I like the [php-text-template](https://github.com/sebastianbergmann/php-text-template) but sebastian has a different approach in mind (writing something to a file).
 Adding my goals to his project would add more complexity to his library.